About the Program

 Digital Nova Scotia and Bluedrop ISM have partnered on an innovative program called Skills for Hire, designed to address unprecedented growth and demand for talent in the tech sector in Nova Scotia, Newfoundland & Labrador, New Brunswick and Prince Edward Island.
 Funded in part by the Government of Canada’s Adult Learning, Literacy and Essential Skills Program, this fully digital training program will contribute to the talent pool for entry-level ICT positions across the provinces.

 Skills for Hire’s innovative virtual training is offered at no cost to residents across the Atlantic Provinces.
-Our two unique programs provide beginner-level training in web development and data analytics designed to teach participants the skills they need to start entry-level positions in the tech sector.
+Our two unique programs provide beginner-level training in cybersecurity and data analytics designed to teach participants the skills they need to start entry-level positions in the tech sector.
 The program also includes courses in career building, hands-on practice, a program slack channel, and industry connections to ensure student success during and after the program.

 Digital Nova Scotia is the industry association representing the tech sector in Nova Scotia.
 Through skills development, capacity building, industry events, strong partnerships and the promotion of IT opportunities, they are supporting the tech sector as it continues to grow, evolve and thrive.
 DNS is a membership-driven organization, whose members include startups, small-to-medium enterprises, large multinational corporations, universities, colleges, government entities, and non-profits.